1. What are the requirements to be a Private Hire Car Driver?

-1. Who can drive a vehicle currently insured under the Uber/Grabcar policy?
+1. Who can drive a vehicle currently insured under the Private Hire Vehicle policy?

 Any authorised drivers can drive the vehicle if it is used for social, domestic or pleasure purposes.
-In the event that it is used for hire and reward to carry fare-paying passengers, the authorised driver must be named under the Uber/Grabcar policy.
-The inclusion of such drivers under the Uber/Grabcar policy is subject to AIG’s approval and may require different and/or additional terms and conditions under the Uber/Grabcar policy -including increased premium and excess.
+In the event that it is used for hire and reward to carry fare-paying passengers, the authorised driver must be named under the Private Hire Vehicle policy and is registered with an intermediary which facilitates this service of carriage of fare-paying passengers.
+The inclusion of such drivers under the Private Hire Vehicle policy is subject to AIG’s approval and may require different and/or additional terms and conditions imposed under the Private Hire Vehicle policy - including increased premium and excess.

 2. Are passengers covered under the policy?

-Yes, passengers are covered for death or bodily injury under Section 2 of the Uber/Grabcar policy.
+Yes, passengers are covered for death or bodily injury under Section 2 of the Private Hire Vehicle policy.
 Terms and conditions apply.

-3. Does the Uber/Grabcar policy include motoring Personal Accident coverage?
+3. Does the Private Hire Vehicle policy include motoring Personal Accident coverage?

-Yes, the Uber/Grabcar policy provides Personal Accident cover up to the limit as stated, for the named driver and passengers as a result of an accident involving the vehicle when he/she is travelling in, boarding or alighting the vehicle.
+Yes, the Private Hire Vehicle policy provides Personal Accident cover up to the limit as stated, for the named driver and passengers as a result of an accident involving the vehicle when he/she is travelling in, boarding or alighting from the vehicle.
 Terms and conditions apply.